wh-alice/mig_visualstudio/vs/misc/the-application-definition-file-is-already-opened-in-an-incompatible-editor.md

 ---
-title: "The application definition file is already opened in an incompatible editor" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "The application definition file is already opened in an incompatible editor | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"